Sam-d23/alx-zero_day/README.md

 My first readme
-I have updated this readme file today
+I have updated this readme file today a while ago